-The island of Villa Franca is the perfect place to go and relax in the beautifully forested area surrounding this ancient crater that arose from a submerged volcano.
+The island of Villa Franca is the perfect place to relax in the beautifully forested area surrounding this ancient crater that arose from a submerged volcano.
 The waters inside the bay are very calm as the island’s small channel is facing the island of Sao Miguel and not into the open ocean, preventing the unpredictable Atlantic waves from overwhelming the beach.
-The island is about 1 km from the coast of Sao Miguel and although it looks much closer then it is, that is not the case so don’t make the mistake of trying to swim there, as the ocean waters are very unpredictable.
-The island is classified as a nature reserve by the local government since purchasing the island in the 1980s which has limited the number of visitors the island can receive a day.
+The island is about 1 km from the coast of Sao Miguel, and although it looks much closer then it is, that is not the case, so don’t make the mistake of trying to swim there, as the ocean waters are very unpredictable.
+The island is classified as a nature reserve by the local government since purchasing the island in the 1980s, which has limited the number of visitors the island can receive a day.

 This is the site of the annual Red Bull Cliff Diving competition that has taken place annually here on this small island since 2006.
 Before the discovery by Red Bull of this unique diving location, it was relatively desolate with the odd group of tourists or ecology groups visiting it to study its flora and fauna.
 It now has become a popular destination for couples looking to relax in this quiet bay while admiring the beauty of Sao Miguel from 1 km away.
 The island is accessible by a small ferry-boat with the schedule and prices varying depending on the season.